Posted by Drew Estelle on Mar 5, 2019 3:02:44 PM

 Investing in a good inventory management software can help make enormous strides in picking times.
 Not only will your pickers understand item locations, but they can also generate pick lists.
 Effective pick lists will streamline picker’s routes based on item locations, thus, significantly reducing travel times.

 Software can help you to accomplish a lot in terms of warehouse optimization.
 However, it’ll only be as effective as your warehouse layout.
-While there is no one-size-fits-all solution to this, you can determine the best layout for your warehouse by considering important factors such as your racking solutions, the flow of picker routes, aisle width, docking locations, shipping areas, and available floor space.
+While there is no one-size-fits-all solution to this, you can determine the best layout for your warehouse by considering important factors.
+This includes your racking solutions, the flow of picker routes, aisle width, docking locations, shipping areas, and available floor space.

 Inaccurate Order Processing

 Optimizing order management is crucial to increase order accuracy and speed-to-customer.
 The first step to improve speed and accuracy is to eliminate manual data entry.
-There is no task more complicated or time-consuming than connecting the processes of entering customer information, quantities, and costs.
+There is no task more complicated or time-consuming than entering customer information, quantities, and costs.
 Luckily there is no longer a reason to do so either.

 Lack of Team Communication